 Matthew Roland was born in a dirty, ramshackle town in Northern California.
 A Christian Homeschooler for the duration of his education, he is passionate about the art of story and any form of writing––whether that be fiction or nonfiction.
-Moreover, he aspires to be “a light that illuminates the lives of others” in all that he says and does.
-His further obsessions are ancient, archaic words that nobody uses anymore, books (primarily Tolkien), baseball, and any junk food that would give most “green-only” persons a heart attack.
+His further obsessions are ancient, archaic words that nobody uses anymore, reading liberal amounts of Tolkien when he can find the time, and searching for the perfect regency coat.

 The "Unprofessional" Bio

 Like the vast majority of authors/writers, I began writing at an early age.
 These first attempts were, of course, horrific, and I knew it.
 For a period of 2-3 years, my writing stalled, and it was only in 2015 that I began re-exploring the world of writing.
 This stemmed from my desire to “fix” problems I saw in many of the films produced by Hollywood, to tell stories that were left “Unfinished,” and to write stories that truly embraced the ancient beauty for which the English language was once renowned.
 The small outline below should be sufficient to provide some understanding of my “growth” as a writer:

 2015: I began experimenting with the writing and plotting of superhero stories (no joke).
 At the same time, I attempted to put together an exhaustive encyclopedia that thoroughly analyzed Tolkien’s works and gave an abundance of insight into where his “unfinished tales” could have gone.